George Duffield

-George Duffield MBE (born 30 November 1946) is an English retired flat racing jockey.
+George Duffield (born 30 November 1946) is an English retired flat racing jockey.

 He served a seven-year apprenticeship with Jack Waugh, and rode his first winner on 15 June 1967 at Great Yarmouth Racecourse on a horse called Syllable, trained by Waugh.

-He became stable jockey for trainer John Oxley in 1970, but this was not to be a successful partnership, and they split in 1972.
-After riding freelance for a bit, he was to become first jockey to trainer Sir Mark Prescott in 1974, a partnership which was to prove most enduring and fruitful.

-George Duffield spent 30 years as stable jockey to Prescott, riding 830 winners for him, including successes in Ireland, France and Belgium.
+He became stable jockey for trainer John Oxley in 1970, but this was not to be a successful partnership and they split in 1972.
+After riding freelance, he became first jockey to trainer Sir Mark Prescott in 1974, an enduring and fruitful partnership: Duffield spent 30 years as stable jockey to Prescott, riding 830 winners for him, including successes in Ireland, France and Belgium.

-Duffield was a journeyman jockey for a great part of his career, but he became much better known in 1992 thanks to the exploits of the three-year-old filly User Friendly, trained by Clive Brittain, also at Newmarket, User Friendly gave Duffield his first 'Classic' success when winning The Oaks, she followed up by winning the Irish Oaks, Yorkshire Oaks and St. Leger Stakes, before going down by a neck to Subotica in the Prix de l'Arc de Triomphe at Hippodrome de Longchamp.
+Duffield became better known in 1992 thanks to the exploits of the three-year-old filly User Friendly, trained by Clive Brittain, at Newmarket.
+User Friendly gave Duffield his first Classic success when winning The Oaks, she followed up by winning the Irish Oaks, Yorkshire Oaks and St. Leger Stakes, before going down by a neck to Subotica in the Prix de l'Arc de Triomphe at Hippodrome de Longchamp.

 Other big race victories included back to back Champion Stakes wins on the Prescott trained Alborada in 1998 and 1999, as well as landing major gambles on the Prescott trained handicapper Pasternak in the 1997 John Smith's Magnet Cup and Cambridgeshire Handicap.

-George was also used by Aidan O'Brien, and had two Group 1 victories for the Ballydoyle stable, when winning the 1999 Racing Post Trophy on Aristotle and the 2000 Eclipse Stakes on Giant's Causeway.
+Duffield was also employed by Aidan O'Brien and had two Group 1 victories for the Ballydoyle stable, winning the 1999 Racing Post Trophy on Aristotle and the 2000 Eclipse Stakes on Giant's Causeway.
 He had previously won the Eclipse Stakes in 1991 on the 28-1 chance Environment Friend.